 How to Find the One Way Car Rental Deals

 Expedia is the best place to find the one way deals; it covers the major car rental companies.
 Each company’s terms are a bit different so using a search engine like Expedia puts them all on one handy page.
 Expedia also offers a free rewards program that earns you credit toward future hotel bookings.
-Searching the end of April, I see rates as low as $4.95/day for a full size! $5/day is as low as I’ve ever seen one-way car rentals.
+Searching the first week of December, I see rates as low as $4.95/day for a full size! $5/day is as low as I’ve ever seen one-way car rentals.

 Remember when you see the car rates to take into account the airport fees and taxes.
 If I have a choice where to pick up I’ll check more than one location.
 Fees vary widely.
 For instance, at Orlando airport you’ll pay $17.72/day for a $9.95 rental.
 Pick up your car at Disney World’s Dolphin hotel and you’ll pay $14.55/day for the exact same rental.
 For a week-long rental it may be worth taking the hotel shuttle and picking up your car in town.
 Many of the neighborhood locations will come get you at your hotel so you aren’t out a cab ride to the rental site.